 All of our recipes are measured in weight, rather than volume.
-We very firmly believe that weighing ingredients makes cooking easier, faster, and more fun, and we encourage you to try it.
-(Seriously, it will change your life, and scales are only $20).
+We firmly believe that weighing ingredients makes cooking easier, faster, and more fun.
+If you haven't yet tried it, trust us: it will change your life.
+Scales are only $20.

 Some of our recipes call for unfamiliar ingredients.
 We come from professional cooking backgrounds, so we’re used to adding a little guar gum, xanthan, and soy lecithin to our recipes from time to time.
 (And though these ingredients may sound like chemicals, they're actually all derived from natural sources.)
 Part of our mission here at ChefSteps is to make the unfamiliar familiar.
 We’ll show you where to buy anything you can’t find at your local grocery store, and we'll also explain how and why different ingredients work.
 If you need help finding solutions or substitutions, just ask!

-We believe that heat is an ingredient, and can be added to recipes in a measured amounts to ensure perfect results every time.
 Understanding how heat flows in the kitchen will sharpen your culinary intuition, preparing you to handle any culinary challenge, and ensuring better results more often.
 We encourage you to invest in a digital thermometer (they’re only $20, too) as most of our recipes rely on accurate temperature measurement.